Ozurdex Side Effects

 Applies to dexamethasone ophthalmic: intraocular implant

-As well as its needed effects, dexamethasone ophthalmic (the active ingredient contained in Ozurdex) may cause unwanted side effects that require medical attention.
+Along with its needed effects, dexamethasone ophthalmic (the active ingredient contained in Ozurdex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody eye